rackerlabs/support-how-to/content/cloud-orchestration/add-another-wordpress-site-to-an-existing-cloud-orchestration-stack.md

 ### Set up the system

-Now you should make some changes to the system to accommodate the new WordPress site.
+Now, you should make some changes to the system to accommodate the new WordPress site.

 1. Use the following command to create a new user for the site, setting the